Texas stunner: No. 14 Abilene Christian ousts ‘Horns 53-52

 “It was a loose ball.
 We both went for it.
 He got to the ball first and he threw it up and they called a foul on me.
 The ref called foul so I guess it was a foul,” Coleman said.

 After a timeout, Pleasant calmly hit both free throws.
-Then he intercepted a final desperation pass by Texas at midcourt, turning it into the Longhorns’ 23rd turnover of the game and setting off a wild celebration that spilled off the court.
+Then he intercepted a long pass by Texas, turning it into the Longhorns’ 23rd turnover of the game and setting off a wild celebration that carried all the way off the court.

 Pleasant waved his arms toward the crowd, egging on fans to make some noise and cupping his hand to his ear before being mobbed by teammates.
 Other players flexed toward ACU supporters in the stands of Lucas Oil Stadium that were definitely not socially distanced during the celebration.